Protecting Land in Hamilton’s Watershed – Land Acquisition

 Tax benefits/Ecogifts Program

 Donating land or conservation easements through Environment Canada's Ecological Gifts Program provides enhanced tax savings that can be used against 100% of the land donor's total annual income over five years plus the year of the donation.
 A third party, unbiased appraiser determines the value of the donation and the conservation organization issues a charitable receipt.
-HCA and HNC are both certified ecological gift recipient organizations.
+HCA is a certified ecological gift recipient organization.

 Purchase or Sale

-Sometimes the other conservation options are not a suitable match for a landowner and they would prefer to protect their lands by selling it to HCA or HNC.
+Sometimes the other conservation options are not a suitable match for a landowner and they would prefer to protect their lands by selling it to HCA.
 Depending on the environmental significance, location, and cost, the organizations may be able to secure funds to purchase lands.
 The purchase price is based on an independent appraisal.

 If you would like to learn more about this unique partnership and the opportunities to protect land, please contact: